anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   to establish additional connections for certificate enrollment and the registrar retains full control over the certificate enrollment traffic.

-- Enrollment status telemetry phase: the final exchange of BRSKI step (5).
+* Enrollment status telemetry: the final exchange of BRSKI step (5).

 ## Message Exchange {#message_ex}